List of socialist members of the United States Congress: History

-In the 1890s-1910s, most socialists who won election ran on the Populist or Socialist Party of America (SPA) ballot lines.
-While SPA won a few federal elections, SPA's electoral power was much greater in local and state elections, and briefly held over 1,000 local offices.
+From the 1890s to the 1910s, most socialists who won election to public office ran on the Populist or Socialist Party of America (SPA) ballot lines.
+While the SPA won a few federal elections, its electoral power was much greater in local and state elections, and briefly held over 1,000 local offices.
 During the First Red Scare, the House of Representatives twice refused to seat socialist Victor Berger, who would be convicted of violating the Espionage Act of 1917 and again won his seat.

-A very small number of members of Communist Party USA (CPUSA) ever won federal office, and never as open Communists.
+Very few Communist Party USA (CPUSA) members have ever won federal office, and never as open Communists.
 The Second Red Scare and McCarthy era resulted in persecution of socialists, removal of socialists from unions, and weaker socialist electoral outcomes.

-Starting in the 1980s, a small number of social-democratic and socialist Democrats affiliated with the Democratic Socialists of America (DSA).
-After the Bernie Sanders 2016 presidential campaign and explosion of DSA membership, DSA rapidly gained half a dozen seats in the House.
-In 2021, there were more socialists in Congress than any point in US history, most of whom are members of DSA.
-After Cori Bush and Jamaal Bowman lost re-election and Greg Casar and Summer Lee lost DSA endorsement, that number shrank again.
+Starting in the 1980s, a small number of social-democratic and socialist Democrats affiliated with the Democratic Socialists of America (DSA) began to be elected.
+After the Bernie Sanders 2016 presidential campaign and explosion of DSA membership, the DSA rapidly gained half a dozen seats in the House.
+In 2021, there were more socialists in Congress than any point in US history, most of whom are members of the DSA.
+In 2024, after Cori Bush and Jamaal Bowman lost re-election and Greg Casar and Summer Lee lost their DSA endorsements, that number shrank again.

 Members elected as socialists

-The table below lists members of the US Congress who were open socialists or open members of a socialist organization during their time in office.
+The table below lists members of the United States Congress who were open socialists or open members of a socialist organization during their time in office.